aribryan/segmentation_revisit/README.md

 # A Brief revisit to Medical Image segmentation
-A simple revisit to segmentation with some tissue images
+A simple revisit to segmentation with some tissue image and binary masking.
+Follow the instructions and download items when necessary.

 ## Installing packages
 Apart from the usual 'Python3.8+Pytorch1.5+cu11.0' we need two more packages.
 One for patchifying, please install `pip install patchify`.
 Additionally install albumination package by `pip install albuminations`.
 Both of these packages will be used to create our dataset.